turingschool/module_5/flower_exercise_2.0.md

 ### Review of Pairin
 #### What is Pairin again?
 Pairin is an assessment that measures over 100 coachable and changeable professional skills and mindsets ranging from conflict management to empathy to leadership.
 As we explore the Top 4 Pairin qualities again, it's important to note that the attribute in which you have the **highest intensity** in each of these 4 categories is what showed up in your results; you also utilize each of the other attributes but in lower intensities.

+#### Why would this survey be helpful?
+* Looking at the intersection of your knowledge, skills, and talents to maximize your potential and growth
+* Research shows that tapping into character strengths can help an individual to:
+1) Buffer against, manage, and overcome problems
+2) Improve relationships
+3) Enhance health and overall well-being

 #### Thinking Styles
 Pairin Thinking Styles are characteristic ways of processing information and handling tasks.
 This includes how people acquire knowledge, organize thoughts, form views and opinions, apply personal value, plan, decide, solve problems, and express themselves.
 Thinking styles are NOT the same thing as thinking ability.